 No significant findings were found for females

-The study involves 2,644 families in the United States and found that the male children diagnosed with autism and exposed to ultrasound during the first trimester had lower verbal IQ and heightened repetitive behavior.
+The study involves 2,644 families in the United States and found that the male children diagnosed with autism and exposed to ultrasound during the first trimester had lower verbal IQ and heightened repetitive behaviour.
 The study mainly focused on males since no significant findings were found for females.

 In the US, FDA guidelines recommend that diagnostic ultrasound should only be used during the first trimester out of necessity.
 According to co-author Pierre Mourad, “I believe the implications of our results are to bolster the FDA guidelines.”
 He also added that the effect of ultrasound during the second and third trimester did not show any link.

 The researchers are currently trying to look more closely into the links between ultrasound and the severity of autism symptoms.
-They however add that so far, they have not seen a link between ultrasound use and autism incidence.
+They, however, add that so far, they have not seen a link between ultrasound use and autism incidence.

 What exactly is autism?